cygnus-technology/reach-c-stack/docs/__source/Getting Started/Getting Started.md

 By default the advertised name will contain the last three octets of the system ID.
 You can use the “sn” command to set a device serial number and then this will be advertised.
 This demonstrates how each Reach device can have a unique name.

 You might also note that the first time you run the program it will print red as it initializes the non-volatile storage.

+### Adding Reach to another SiLabs Project

+The reach-silabs demo depends on a few components on the Thunderboard.
+You may need to bring these in to your SiLabs project:

+- Iostream_retarget_stdio
+  1. Depends on iostream_usart_core
+- CLI Instance
+  2. Create an instance “inst”
+- Iostream_usart
+  3. Create an instance named “vcom”
+  4. Disable flow control.
+  5. Convert \n to \r\n
+- Iostream_stdlib_config
+- Tiny Printf
+- Simple LED (LED on the Thunderboard)
+  6. With instance led0 connected GPIO B0

 ## Beyond the Demo